 - A. Increase staff knowledge of ESG.
-Staff should gain familiarity with ESG as it relates to economic development by supporting professional education opportunities. - В. Work with One Columbus to address ESG considerations.
+Staff should gain familiarity with ESG as it relates to economic development by supporting professional education opportunities. - B. Work with One Columbus to address ESG considerations.
 The staff should learn from One Columbus regarding the ESG considerations that influence the lead stream and deal flow.
 This will provide Fairfield County with a competitive edge. - C. Share gained knowledge with local partners.
-The staff should brief the Fairfield 33 Development Alliance on the role of ESG in business recruitment and provide ongoing updates. - 6.6.4 Support implementation of the Fairfield Growing Agricultural Economic Development Plan.
-Agriculture is an important part of the heritage of Fairfield County.
-As the County has become more suburban the size of the agricultural sector and associated valueadded processing activity has declined.
+The staff should brief the Fairfield 33 Development Alliance on the role of ESG in business recruitment and provide ongoing updates.